 Like most Bluetooth headphones, their latency is too high for video content or gaming, but they can also be used with the provided audio cable which gets rid of latency issues.
 They have a bit more latency than some of the other Skullcandy models we've tested, but they all won't be ideal for watching a lot of video content unless you use them wired.

 The Skullcandy Venue are versatile closed-back over-ear headphones that have an exciting sound profile.
 They have a decently built and lightweight design but might be a bit tight for some people.
 They are going to be better suited for bass-heavy genres and not vocal-centric music.
 They are decently comfortable and well-padded.
 Their ANC feature is not the best when compared to higher-end models, but it still does a good job at isolating you from ambient noise.
-See our recommendations for the best wireless over-ear headphones and the best noise cancelling headphones.
+See our recommendations for the best wireless over-ear headphones, the best noise cancelling over-ear headphones and the best noise cancelling headphones.

 The Skullcandy Venue are better headphones than the Hesh 3.
 Their build quality is better, and they feel more durable.
 They are also less prone to bass inconsistencies, and they also isolate more noise thanks to the ANC feature.
 On the other hand, the Hesh 3 have a better microphone for calls and are less expensive.
 They also have a great battery life for their price tag but still don’t beat the 24 hours of the Venue.